medimarket.com logo

 Dr. Zátrok Zsolt

-What is a leg ulcer and why is it so stubborn?
+Definíció What is a leg ulcer, and why is it so stubborn?

-An ulcer is tissue death of the skin and underlying structures creating an open wound.
+An ulcer is tissue death of the skin and underlying structures that creates an open wound.
 A leg ulcer typically develops in the area between the ankle and the knee and is notoriously difficult to heal.
-While a normal cut may scar over in a few weeks, an ulcer can remain open for months or even years.
+While a normal cut may scar over within a few weeks, an ulcer can remain open for months or even years.

-The reason is an underlying circulatory disorder.
-The tissues do not receive enough oxygen and nutrients, waste products do not clear properly — so the wound becomes "stuck" in a chronic, non-healing state.
+The reason lies in an underlying circulatory disorder: tissues do not receive enough oxygen and nutrients, waste products do not clear properly — so the wound becomes "stuck" in a chronic, non-healing state.

 Types of leg ulcers